 \subsection{Pure Diagrams}

 In light of Proposition \ref{reduced to the irr quotient of H_0}, it suffices to construct irreducible quotients of $H_0(X,\mathcal{D}_{\chi, \tj})$ to produce supersingular representations.
-With this in mind, we adapt the arguments of \cite{Pas04} into a more formal context:
+With this in mind, we make the following definition:

-\begin{defn} Let $M_{\chi,\tj}$ be a supersingular module, and let ${D}=(D_0, D'_0, D_1, r_D, r'_D)$ be a diagram.
-We say ${D}$ is \emph{essentially pure for} $M_{\chi, \tj}$ if it satisfies the following conditions: \begin{enumerate}[(i)] \item There exists an embedding of diagrams:
+\begin{defn} Let $M_{\chi,\tj}$ be a supersingular module, and let ${D}=(D_0, D'_0, D_1, r, r')$ be a diagram.
+We say $D$ is \emph{pure with respect to} $M_{\chi, \tj}$ if it satisfies the following conditions: \begin{enumerate}[(i)] \item There exists an embedding of diagrams: